EasonWong0603/vue-MaoYanMovie_mobile/README.md

+# MaoYan Movie Mobile terminal

-# This project use vue.js to suit the mobile terminal for MaoYan Movie.
+## This project use vue.js to suit the mobile terminal for MaoYan Movie.

 ## Project setup
 ```